Wyndham flood protection upgrade

 The work

-- Widening the stop bank east of Wyndham Road and extending it 100 m east.
-This section of stop bank has low points, ponding, and areas of cattle pugging.
+Stage 1: Widened the stop bank east of Wyndham Road and extended 100 m east.
+This section of stop bank had low points, ponding, and areas of cattle pugging.

-- East of Wyndham Racecourse, three sections of stop bank are being widened, with buttresses constructed at the riverward toe.
-The work will address seepage at a section of stop bank east of the racecourse and an area with potential stability issues close to Mimihau Stream.
+Stage 2: East of Wyndham Racecourse, three sections of stop bank widened, with buttresses constructed at the riverward toe.
+The work has addressed seepage at a section of stop bank east of the racecourse and an area with potential stability issues close to Mimihau Stream.

-- North and west of Wyndham Racecourse the stop bank has low points, cattle pugging and instability.
-Several stands of trees have grown close to the base of the stop bank, some of which have been felled.
-The stumps and roots have the potential to affect stability and increase seepage.
-Works involve removing trees, tree stumps and roots close to the stop bank and reconstructing the stop bank throughout this entire section.
+Stage 3: North and west of Wyndham Racecourse the stop bank had low points, cattle pugging and instability.
+Several stands of trees had grown close to the base of the stop bank, some of which had been felled.
+The stumps and roots had the potential to affect stability and increase seepage.
+Work involved removing trees, tree stumps and roots close to the stop bank and reconstructing the stop bank throughout this entire section.

-- At Ferry Street, an approx. 90 m new section of stop bank is being constructed to fill a gap in the existing network.
-The drain which runs west of the new section of stop bank will remain in place.
-However, recently planted vegetation near the new stop bank requires uplifting and replanting nearby.
+Stage 4: At Ferry Street, an approximately 90-meter-long new section of stop bank was constructed to fill a gap in the existing network.
+The drain running west of the new section of stop bank has remained in place.

 Benefits